Our Karoo Story

 The Karoo Ridge Conservancy team is led by Pete and Helen Wenham who have over 25 years of experience between them in biodiversity research, resource and reserve management, game capture, animal husbandry, veld and animal monitoring, lecturing, guiding and lodge management.

 We employ a team of local staff whose contribution and deep commitment to the development of the conservancy is invaluable.
 Their knowledge of Karoo farming practices, stockmanship, craftsmanship and tracking skills are a true asset.
-Most of the staff live on the conservancy with their families who help us manage the lodge and guest experience and make items to sell in our small gift shop.
+Most of the staff live on the conservancy with their families who help us manage the lodge and guest experience.